-Information regarding the elements of our executive compensation program for 2022 is provided above under "Compensation Discussion and Analysis."
-The following is a discussion of what we consider to be material factors necessary to obtain an understanding of information disclosed under "2022 Summary Compensation Table" and "Grants of Plan-Based Awards in 2022" that is not otherwise discussed in the Compensation Discussion and Analysis.
+Information regarding the elements of our executive compensation program for 2023 is provided above under "Compensation Discussion and Analysis."
+The following is a discussion of what we consider to be material factors necessary to obtain an understanding of information disclosed under "2023 Summary Compensation Table" and "Grants of Plan-Based Awards in 2023" that is not otherwise discussed in the Compensation Discussion and Analysis.

 Aircraft Use Policy.
 We have an Aircraft Use Policy to carefully manage use of our aviation assets in a manner that best meets the goals of improving senior management's effectiveness and availability.
 Under this policy, members of the Board, executive management, and key employees that are approved by our CEO may, from time to time, utilize our Company aircraft for business and personal use.
-Priority for the use of the Company aircraft is chosen on the basis of the business purpose containing the greatest benefit for our Company and is determined by our CEO or his designee.
-The aggregate incremental costs for certain use by our NEOs of our Company aircraft are reported in the "All Other Compensation" column of the Summary Compensation Table.
+Priority for the use of the Company aircraft is chosen on the basis of the business purpose containing the greatest benefit for our Company aircraft are reported in the "All Other Compensation" column of the Summary Compensation Table.

 To mitigate security concerns and to maximize time available to spend on Company business, our CEO should endeavor to use the Company aircraft for business, as well as personal travel.
-For 2022, the Compensation Committee permitted our CEO to have unlimited personal use of Company aircraft without cost.
+For 2023, the Compensation Committee permitted our CEO to have unlimited personal use of Company aircraft without cost.
 We do not make gross-up payments for out-of-pocket tax obligations resulting from any personal use of our Company aircraft.